Plastic Free July

 Join the challenge

-Plastic Free July is a global movement started in Australia, that helps millions of people be part of the solution to plastic pollution.
-In 2018 the Plastic Free July Challenge was one of the world’s most popular environmental movements, with participants in 177 countries.
+Plastic Free July is a global movement that helps millions of people be part of the solution to plastic pollution – so we can have cleaner streets, oceans, and beautiful communities.

-It is estimated that 50 per cent of plastics are used once and thrown away.
-By taking the challenge to refuse single-use plastics you will be reducing the amount of waste going to landfill.
+An estimated 50% of plastics are used once before being thrown away.
+You can take up the challenge to refuse single-use plastics to reduce the amount of waste going to landfill and causing pollution.

-Anyone can take part, whether you’re a beginner looking for a few tips on how to avoid single-use plastics or someone on their way to a plastic free life.
-Be part of the solution and join the Plastic Free Challenge at https://www.plasticfreejuly.org/
+Anyone can join, whether you’re a beginner looking for a few tips on how to avoid single-use plastics, or someone well on their way to a plastic free life.
+Be part of the solution and join the Plastic Free Challenge at Plastic Free July.

-Our oceans are drowning in marine litter and up to 90 per cent of marine litter is made up of plastics that originate from sources on both land and sea.
+Our oceans are drowning in marine litter and up to 90% of marine litter is made up of plastics that originate from sources on both land and sea.
 This makes plastic pollution one of the most widespread and devastating problems facing our planet today.
-Globally, it is estimated that eight million items enter the oceans each day and that 6.4 million tonnes of litter enters the oceans each year.
+Globally, it is estimated that 8 million items enter our oceans each day, and 6.4 million tonnes of litter entering each year.

 Did you know?